Understand emerging markets opportunities and the American Century advantage.

 Just look around—the ubiquity of phones and mobile devices means that games are always accessible everywhere.
 And the abundance of cheap computing power and memory means desktop games offer stunning graphics and interactive video experiences that rival any Hollywood film.
 Entire age cohorts now watch other people play video games more than they view traditional sports such as football, baseball and basketball.

-One prominent theme for investors to appreciate is video games’ rising share of media consumption.
-According to “The Nielsen Total Audience Report Q1 2018,” video gaming consumption has almost doubled as a percentage of all forms of media consumption since 2012.
-(See Figure 1.)
+Media consumption.
+According to "The Nielsen Total Audience Report Q1 2018," video gaming consumption has almost doubled as a percentage of all forms of media consumption since 2012.
+See Figure 1.
 Modern video games provide rich, engaging entertainment across numerous platforms, and consumers are responding.

+Market size.
 The video game market is growing rapidly.
-Market size (or potential) is an essential metric we use to gauge an investment opportunity.
+Market size is an essential metric we use to gauge an investment opportunity.
 In the case of video gaming, content spend in the U.S. is escalating, reaching $29.1 billion in 2017.
 That amount grew at a compound annual growth rate of 6.56% from 2010-2017.
-(See Figure 2.)
+See Figure 2.

 Live streaming.
 Live streaming has indelibly changed how people interact with games, bringing solo and small-group activities to massive audiences online by broadcasting real-time competitions or spectators viewing games in real time.
 For example, according to Twitch, roughly 15 million people daily watch live content via the Twitch platform—and what they're viewing most is other people playing video games.